Home » Water Quality » Contaminants » TDS In Water: What It Is & How to Calculate

 Health Effects of Drinking High TDS Water

-Drinking water is essential for good health, but not all water is created equal.
-For example, water with a high concentration of dissolved solids, or TDS, can have adverse health effects.
+Drinking water with a high concentration of dissolved solids, or TDS, can have adverse health effects.

 In addition, high TDS water can damage tooth enamel and contribute to kidney stones.
 Furthermore, water with a high TDS level may contain harmful contaminants, including heavy metals and pesticides.

 Zero TDS water is simply water with all of its dissolved solids removed.
-You can do this through reverse osmosis, which uses a semi-permeable membrane to filter out impurities.
+This can be achieved through reverse osmosis, which uses a semi-permeable membrane to filter out impurities.

 While zero TDS water is safe to drink, it can be less healthy than water with a moderate level of dissolved solids.
-Zero TDS water is unhealthy because many of the minerals and nutrients removed along with the dissolved solids are beneficial.
+Zero TDS water can be unhealthy because many of the minerals and nutrients that are removed with the dissolved solids are beneficial.

 How Do I Lower the Total Dissolved Solids in My Tap Water?